 The Cold War was a conflict defined as much by intellectual and cultural struggle as by conventional military means, diplomacy, or realpolitik.
 Conceptions of race and identity were by no means immune from this, but heavily disputed and contested in the political environment of the Cold War.
 This module examines how the two superpowers dealt with issues of race and identity during the Cold War years, confronting questions and challenges from both within their own borders (and each other’s) and in several theatres of superpower conflict – including the Middle East, East Asia and post-colonial Africa.
 You’ll spend four hours per week in lectures and seminars.

 Through this module you’ll develop a high level of Russian language skills, both written and oral.
-The written skills include English-Russian and Russian-English translation, production of summaries and creative writing in Russian.
+The written skills include English-Russian and Russian-English translation, business Russian, summaries and creative writring in Russian.
 Oral presentations draw upon and extend the practical language experience of your year abroad.
 You’ll also cover advanced grammar topics of Russian.
-You will spend two hours in practical classes and two hours in workshops per week.
+You will spend three hours per week in practical classes and workshops.

 This module introduces you to the construction of national and collective memory of the Second World War in Soviet and Russian culture and society.
 You’ll focus on contemporary and subsequent artistic and social responses to the experience of war, but also look at individual acts of remembering (diaries, reports, letters) in the context of a wider cultural memory.
 The module is conducted in English and you’ll spend around three hours per week in lectures and seminars.